Forensic Scientist

 I'm not sure who to ask, but could you possibly explain the decomposition process of a shipwreck victim's body after 3 years of being underwater?
 Thank you for your time!

-Asked by Irene over 8 years ago
+Asked by Irene almost 9 years ago

 I'm sorry, I really couldn't.
 You need to ask a pathologist.
 Best of luck!!